metal-crow/CryptoCoin-Arbitrage-Bot/README.md

 Buy at less $/coin than max place 2 is buying,And the amount I would buy at place 1 is less than the max amount place 2 is buying.
 Make sure I'm buying less coin than I have money to buy and can sell in place 2

+Check current funds in account, make sure I have enough to buy